smart-data-models/dataModel.Organization/Organization/doc/spec_FR.md

       x-ngsi:
         model: https://schema.org/taxID
         type: Property
+    type:
+      description: 'NGSI entity type.
+It has to be Organization'
+      enum:
+        - Organization
+      type: string
+      x-ngsi:
+        type: Property
     url:
       description: 'URL which provides a description or further information about this item.'
       format: uri